haydenheroux/haydenheroux/README.md

 ## About Me

+Enrolled at Rensselaer Polytechnic Institute from Fall 2024 - Fall 2025.
-Entered Rensselaer Polytechnic Institude in Fall 2024.
-Executive board of RPI Robotics.
-On the Rensselaer Motorsport's Formula SAE controls subteam.
+Previously executive board of RPI Robotics.
+Did controls development for Rensselaer Motorsport's Formula SAE team.
+Transferred to Worcester Polytechnic Institute for Spring 2026.
+Interested in systems programming and advanced mathematics.

 ### Languages: